What is Public Provident Fund(PPF)Scheme?

 - Deposit frequency: A deposit has to be made every year, for 15 years, to keep the account active.
 Failure to make the minimum annual investment will render the account inactive.

-- Tax advantages: Interests are tax-free and deposited amounts are tax deductible U/S 80C of the Income Tax Act.
+- Tax advantages: Interests are tax-free and deposited amounts are eligible for tax exemption under Section 80C of the Income Tax Act.
 Withdrawals are exempt from wealth tax.

 - Nomination: Allowed; on opening the account or after.